 Continuing Education Information (CECs)

-ASHE offers multiple ways to earn continuing education units (CECs) from the American Hospital Association (AHA).
+ASHE offers multiple ways to earn continuing education credits (CECs) from the American Hospital Association (AHA).
 AHA CECs count toward continuing education requirements of certification renewals for the Certified Healthcare Facility Manager (CHFM) and Certified Healthcare Constructor (CHC) programs.
 Explore the following ways to earn CECs:

 ASHE in-person education courses offer CECs, with the amount varying depending on which course is taken.